Context and Objectives

 Caribbean countries are exposed to high levels of risk from meteorological and geophysical hazards, which have significant negative impacts on their economic and fiscal stability.
 These natural hazards are being exacerbated by the adverse impacts of climate change - intensifying hazard patterns and increasing stress on water availability, coastal investments and livelihoods.
 Within the Caribbean, direct damages due to natural disasters have averaged almost US$1.6 billion per year over the last 20 years.
 The high costs of recovery and reconstruction have resulted in increased debt, unsustainable budgetary deficits and unreliable funding streams for many countries in the Caribbean.

 Building code implementation has a crucial role to play in disaster risk reduction.
-The application of standards for safe siting and construction support a shift from managing disasters to reducing underlying risks.
+The application of standards for safe siting and construction supports a shift from managing disasters to reducing underlying risks.
 In developed economies, building code compliance is also a factor of growth and sustainability of the property insurance industry.
 With appropriate coordination, both regulations and property insurance reinforce one another to achieve risk reduction in the physical environment.
 In countries with effective property insurance systems, the feasibility of underwriting is always facilitated by the competence of the local regulatory authority in assuring both code compliance and reasonably predictable building performance under prescribed loads.
 Since neither lenders nor insurers have the capacity to manage plan review or site inspection independently, the presence of a competent regulatory system and an adequate building code makes this type of leverage for public safety possible.

-Several activities were undertaken since the project’s inception:
+Several activities were undertaken:

 Partnerships and Coordination